drocheam/optrace/docs/source/usage/convolve.rst

 ..
 TODO update

 * object image is a (Ny, Nx, 3) sRGB array or filepath to a sRGB image
-* PSF is either an intensity array or an RImage object
+* PSF is either an intensity array or an RenderImage object
 * resolutions must be between 50x50 pixels and 4 megapixels
 * the size of the PSF can't be much larger than the image scaled by the magnification factor
 * as side lengths of PSF and object can be otherwise arbitrary the pixels are generally non-square